zkamvar/clonal-inference-simulations/README.md

 4.7.
 Luckily, there is a workaround.
 It turns out that there are developer tools
 installed: http://superuser.com/a/542091

-Matthew Peterson suggested this to utilize the correct versions:
+Matthew Peterson, (whom I owe a :beer:) suggested this to utilize the correct versions:

 ```sh
 $ bash; source /opt/centos/devtoolset-1.1/enable; gcc --version